ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Placement of the Supply Ship or Supply Camp

- When you place the [Supply Ship](../items/supplycampandship) it will spawn a chest that will contain the Town Hall block and the Building Tool.
+ When you place the [Supply Ship](../items/supplycampandship), it will spawn a chest that will contain the [Town Hall](../../source/buildings/townhall) block and the [build tool](../../source/items/buildtool).
 To place the Supply Ship, you need to have a large enough body of water.
 The Supply Ship is 32 x 11 blocks in length and width.
-So the recommended body of water must be at least (32 x 20).
-Use the Building Tool to see where the pShip will be placed and when you place the Supply Chest a chest will appear on the exact block you right clicked.
-The Chest will be directly in front of the ladder to board the supply ship (8 blocks from the boarding ladder) and the ladder is not in the middle of the Supply Ship.
-But please take into account the Town Hall placement as well before you place your Supply Ship. **Once the Supply Ship is placed, you can't place another Ship or Camp in this World anymore.**
+So the recommended body of water is at least 32 x 20.
+Use the build tool to see where the ship will be placed. **Once the Supply Ship is placed, you can't place another Ship or Camp in this world anymore.**

-(Hint: if you're not using the Building Tool and aren't able to place the Supply Ship, try it block by block: one to the right, left, closer or further from the water - or even directly over the water creating a walkway block by block).
+**Hint:** If you're not using the build tool and aren't able to place the Supply Ship, try it block by block: one to the right, left, closer or further from the water - or even directly over the water creating a walkway block by block.
+The area cannot have any seaweed, coral, etc.

- When you placed the [Supply Camp](../items/supplycampandship) it will spawn a chest that will contain the Town Hall block and the Buiding Tool.
+ When you place the [Supply Camp](../items/supplycampandship), it will spawn a chest that will contain the [Town Hall](../../source/buildings/townhall) block and the [build tool](../../source/items/buildtool).
 To place the Supply Camp, you need to have a large enough flat, clear piece of land.
-The recommended flat piece of land must be at least 16 x 17 blocks in size.
-When you place the Supply Camp a chest will appear on the exact block you right clicked.
-But please take into account the Town Hall placement as well before you place your Supply Camp. **Once the Supply camp is placed, you can't place another Camp or Ship in this World anymore.**
+The recommended size must be at least 16 x 17 blocks. **Once the Supply Camp is placed, you can't place another Camp or Ship in this world anymore.**

-(Hint: if you're not using the Building Tool and aren't able to place the Supply Camp, try it block by block: one to the right, left, closer or further from the area you cleared.
-It can not contain any holes or have any flowers, grass, fens, etc. It must be completely flat and clear.
+**Hint:** If you're not using the build tool and aren't able to place the Supply Camp, try it block by block: one to the right, left, closer or further from the area you cleared.
+The area cannot contain any holes or have any flowers, grass, ferns, etc.

 ### Town Hall

- The protected area of your Colony (once the [Town Hall](../../source/buildings/townhall) has been placed) will be a 8 chunks radius, measured from where you placed your Town Hall block the first time (Default config).
+ The protected area of your colony (once the [Town Hall](../../source/buildings/townhall) has been placed) will be a 8 chunks radius, measured from where you placed your Town Hall block the first time (Default config).
 Therefore, plan carefully where you want to place your Town Hall.
 128 blocks (8 chunks x 8 chunks) in every direction will be your protected Town area including mountains, hills, lakes, oceans, caves, world generated structures, etc. from bedrock to the sky limit.

-- **Note**: You can configure your own Town area radius in the configuration options of the mod or the the minecolonies.cfg file inside the ```../minecraft/config/``` folder of your own world. (see MineColonies config server section for details)
+- **Note**: You can configure your own town area radius in the configuration options of the mod or the the minecolonies-common.toml file inside the ```../minecraft/config/``` folder of your own world.

-Due to the protected area of each Town, you have to scout carefully your surroundings to make sure you are clear of any other Towns nearby preventing you from placing your Town hall or limit your Town area in that direction.
+Due to the protected area of each colony, you have to scout carefully your surroundings to make sure you are clear of any other colonies nearby preventing you from placing your Town Hall or limiting your colony area in that direction.

-If there is another Colony too close to your current position you won't be able to place a Town Hall.
+If there is another colony too close to your current position, you won't be able to place a Town Hall.

-If you want to know whether there is a colony too close to your current position we included some information in the debug screen (Displayed when you press the F3 button) which contains a real time tracker showing you the distance to the next colony, the colony you're currently in, or if there is no colony close at all plus - if there is a colony close to your current position - the required distance to place your Town Hall.
+If you want to know whether there is a colony too close to your current position, we've included some information in the debug screen (displayed when you press F3) which contains a real-time tracker showing you the distance to the next colony, the colony you're currently in, or if there is no colony close at all.
+Plus, if there is a colony close to your current position, it will also show you the required distance away to place your Town Hall.

 <p class="text-center"><img src="../../assets/images/tutorial/next_colony.png" alt="Next Colony"></p>